ShyamSathish005/python-react-ml/README.md

 ---

-**Made with ❤️ for developers who want to bring Python ML to the frontend**
+**Made with ❤️ for developers who want to bring Python ML to the Frontend**